-The fair value of the Company's other current assets, accounts payable and accrued liabilities, convertible note payable, and due to related parties approximate carrying value, which is the amount recorded on the consolidated balance sheet.
-The Company's other financial instrument, cash, under the fair value hierarchy is based on level one quoted prices in active markets for identical assets or liabilities.
+The fair value of the Company's cash, other current assets, accounts payable and accrued liabilities, convertible note payable, and due to related parties approximate their carrying value, because of the short-term nature of these investments.
+Under the fair value hierarchy, cash is based on level one quoted prices in active markets for identical assets or liabilities.